electricessence/TypeScript.NET/README.md

 /build/System.min.js
 /build/amd/System.js
 ```
+NOTE: The amd versions aren't yet updated via a build step so it's more reliable to use the non amd versions and use a shim.

 # Learn, Connect & Evolve
 https://www.youtube.com/channel/UCG2QyAgVUEKSMBaC0Fkp5GQ

+# In Progress
+Currently working on System.Threading.

 # Future
 Planning to make this a bower (and possibly NPM) install.